Nadal swats aside Nishikori to seal 11th Monte Carlo crown

 He was pushed by Japan's Nishikori early on and fell a break down, but roared back against an opponent who already appeared beaten midway through the first set.

+"My legs were very heavy today, playing three sets three days in a row, playing with tough players.
+It wasn't easy physically, obviously," admitted Nishikori after playing seven more sets than Nadal in the tournament.

-It was still an excellent week for former world number four Nishikori, who only returned from a four-month absence with a right wrist injury in January and will rise from his current ranking of 36 to the brink of the top 20.
+It was still an excellent week for the former world number four, who only returned from a four-month absence with a right wrist injury in January and will rise from his current ranking of 36 to the brink of the top 20.

+"Tough day today playing Rafa.
+He was a little too good today," added the 28-year-old.

+"But I think I've been playing well this week, and I think I'm almost there."

 Nadal got on the board with a strong service hold, before quickly putting Nishikori under pressure as a flicked passing shot brought up break point.